brendanabarnett/stock_price_pred_NN/README.md

 ### Structure
 The neural network architecture consists of the following layers:

-- LSTM Layer of 64 nodes
+- LSTM layer of 64 nodes
 - Dropout (20%)
-- LSTM Layer of 128 nodes
+- LSTM layer of 128 nodes
 - Dropout (20%)
 - Dense layer of 32 nodes
 - Dense layer of 16 nodes